July 6, 2026

 Real-time spend visibility

-Travel management platforms provide dashboards showing travel spend as it happens—by department, trip type, vendor, or employee level.
+Real-time travel management platforms change this by showing spend as it happens, by department, trip type, vendor, or employee level.
 You can spot trends, catch anomalies early, and make data-driven decisions about where to negotiate harder or adjust policy.

 Better traveler experience